ubvu/open-handbook/.github/PULL_REQUEST_TEMPLATE.md

 ### Voice and Clarity
 - [ ] Text is primarily written in active voice
 - [ ] Acronyms are written in full at least once on the page where they are used
+- [ ] We refer to Handbook topics where possible (e.g. to the Handbook page about Yoda instead of some other information page about Yoda)

 ### Links and Referencing
 - [ ] All links use `https://` protocol